stenyak/inputLagTimer/readme.md

  - Screens normally refresh pixels from the top earlier than pixels from the bottom (or left before right, etc).
 The **location of 🟦input/🟪output rectangles in a screen can slightly skew latency** measurements.
  - The pixels on a screen can take longer or shorter to update, depending on:
    - Pixel color.
 E.g. white-to-black response time might be longer than black-to-white.
    - Panel type.
-E.g. OLED will normally by much quicker than LCD panels.
+E.g. OLED will normally be much quicker than LCD panels.
    - Screen configuration.
 E.g. enabling 'overdrive', enabling 'game mode', etc.
  - Press `A` (Advanced mode) to see more keys and additional information.